mapbox/tippecanoe/README.md

  * -pS or --simplify-only-low-zooms: Don't simplify lines at maxzoom (but do simplify at lower zooms)
  * -pf or --no-feature-limit: Don't limit tiles to 200,000 features
  * -pk or --no-tile-size-limit: Don't limit tiles to 500K bytes
  * -pd or --force-feature-limit: Dynamically drop some fraction of features from large tiles to keep them under the 500K size limit.
 It will probably look ugly at the tile boundaries.
+(This is like `-ad` but applies to each tile individually, not to the entire zoom level.)
  * -pi or --preserve-input-order: Preserve the original input order of features as the drawing order instead of ordering geographically.
 (This is implemented as a restoration of the original order at the end, so that dot-dropping is still geographic, which means it also undoes -ao).
  * -pp or --no-polygon-splitting: Don't split complex polygons (over 700 vertices after simplification) into multiple features.
  * -pc or --no-clipping: Don't clip features to the size of the tile.
 If a feature overlaps the tile's bounds or buffer at all, it is included completely.
 Be careful: this can produce very large tilesets, especially with large polygons.